ipitio/closure/README.md

 sudo DEBIAN_FRONTEND=noninteractive apt-get install --no-install-recommends -qq closure
 ```

-...Or copy this repo to `/opt/closure` on the target.
-Then verify the path inside `rc.local`, make it executable, and move it to `/etc`.
+...Or copy this repo to `/opt/closure` on the target, ensuring `rc.local` is executable and moved to `/etc`.
 The package will be installed after the next step.

 2. Edit the files above and reboot.
 This boot, as well as those after upgrading, may take a while as everything is set up, but the subsequent ones will be much faster.
 3. On a Hub or HaaS, add a Spoke or SaaH peer by running `add.sh` (as described below).
 Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo bash restart.sh`.
 This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.
 Follow a similar process for a Spoke, if needed.